Sigmadex/vault-frontend/README.md

 Switch to create-react-app directory and use git to download to the newly created folder.

-## Clone Repo into create-react-app folder
+## Clone repository into create-react-app folder

 Download the repo using:

 ``gh repo clone Sigmadex/vault-frontend``

-Edit the `public/config.json` file to select the appropriated network requested.
+Edit the `public/config.json` file to select the appropriate network requested.
 In this case we are using the Avalanche Fuji testnet.

 ```
 {